 3.1.2 Prior publication

-Journal of Strain Analysis for Engineering Design offers optional open access publishing via the SAGE Choice programme.
-For more information please visit the SAGE Choice website.
-For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies on our Journal Author Gateway.
+Journal of Strain Analysis for Engineering Design offers optional open access publishing via the Sage Choice programme and Open Access agreements, where authors can publish open access either discounted or free of charge depending on the agreement with Sage.
+Find out if your institution is participating by visiting Open Access Agreements at Sage.
+For more information on Open Access publishing options at Sage please visit Sage Open Access.
+For information on funding body compliance, and depositing your article in repositories, please visit Sage’s Author Archiving and Re-Use Guidelines and Publishing Policies.

 The journal maintains the highest standards and as such we have a policy of pre-review screening whereby submissions that lack sufficient originality and rigour, are written in poor English, or contain duplication or plagiarism are returned to the authors and are not sent for review.
 Editorial decisions not to send a paper for review regarding issues of duplication or plagiarism are not subject to appeal.